PGMacDesign/PGMacTips/README.md

 BUILD FAILED in 49s
 ```

 This issue was discovered with [Issue 3](https://github.com/PGMacDesign/PGMacTips/issues/3) and is related to version compatability issues relating to a dependency or yours clashing with one of mine.
-Normally this is fixed by following the logic in one of the following stackoverflow links: [Solution 1](https://stackoverflow.com/questions/33717886/errorexecution-failed-for-task-apptransformclasseswithdexfordebug) , [solution 2](https://stackoverflow.com/questions/37497882/errorexecution-failed-for-task-apptransformclasseswithdexfordebug-in-androi/37498940) , or [Solution 3](https://stackoverflow.com/questions/35890257/android-errorexecution-failed-for-task-apptransformclasseswithdexforrelease) .
+Normally this is fixed by following the logic in one of the following stackoverflow links: [Solution 1](https://stackoverflow.com/questions/33717886/errorexecution-failed-for-task-apptransformclasseswithdexfordebug), [solution 2](https://stackoverflow.com/questions/37497882/errorexecution-failed-for-task-apptransformclasseswithdexfordebug-in-androi/37498940), or [Solution 3](https://stackoverflow.com/questions/35890257/android-errorexecution-failed-for-task-apptransformclasseswithdexforrelease).

 Sometimes, however, none of these will resolve your issue.
 Don't despair though!
 This can happen when a dependency has made changes that are breaking a core section of my code.
 An example would be Realm when it upgraded from versions 3.0.0 to 4.2.0 we saw an enormous number of breaking changes and it caused this issue to come about.

-If you happen to be in this situation, either [make a new issue](https://github.com/PGMacDesign/PGMacTips/issues/new) or message me withe the info and I will work to get an update out as soon as I am able.
+If you happen to be in this situation, either [make a new issue](https://github.com/PGMacDesign/PGMacTips/issues/new) or message me with the info and I will work to get an update out as soon as I am able.

-Update: the issue has been resolved since 2018-08-16 in version [0.0.66](https://github.com/PGMacDesign/PGMacTips/releases/tag/0.0.66). and the solution to fix it was declared within the issue itself.
+Update: the [issue](https://github.com/PGMacDesign/PGMacTips/issues/3) has been resolved since 2018-08-16 in version [0.0.66](https://github.com/PGMacDesign/PGMacTips/releases/tag/0.0.66). and the solution to fix it was declared within the issue description and comments.

 ## New Issues